Some Taliban factions consider joining peace process, others opposed

 "They should first remove us from the blacklist so we can freely travel around the world for negotiations with them," said the member of Mansour's faction.

-Russia has already signaled a willingness to be "flexible" on the issue.
+Russia has already signalled a willingness to be "flexible" on the issue.

 (Writing by James Mackenzie; Editing by Mike Collett-White)